Functions

 Take the concept from this page into the playground and deliberately break a pass, binding, or type signature to see how the compiler responds.

-Try a Live EditBWSL functions use the :: declaration form and support overloading, pass-local helpers, module-qualified calls, and stage-returning helper functions.
+Try a Live EditBWSL functions use the :: declaration form and support overloading, pass-local helpers, module-qualified calls, stage-returning helpers, and pass-block-returning helpers.

 Function Declaration